 Do you run away from any emotions toward the opposite sex, and you can’t imagine yourself sharing your life with another person?

-Do you feel uneasy and uncomfortable when surrounded by couples in parks or the movie theaters ?
+Do you feel uneasy and uncomfortable when surrounded by couples in parks or movie theaters?

-If some of these questions sound familiar, the chances are that you are really suffering from the unreasonable fear of love called philophobia.
+If some of these questions sound familiar, the chances are that you are really suffering from the unreasonable fear of love.

 But, don’t jump to conclusions just yet because there will be more signs below that will tell you for sure!

-People who have gone through their parents’ divorce, any kind of domestic violence or mistreatment at home as a child have huge predispositions to developing philophobia later in their adult lives.
+People who have gone through their parents’ divorce, any kind of domestic violence or mistreatment at home as a child have huge predispositions to developing this phobia later in their adult lives.

 Causes of philophobia are directly linked with past or present experiences which consequently form the mindset of an individual.

-Also, if you happen to suffer from anxiety disorder , you may also suffer from the fear of falling in love, aka philophobia, due to lowered levels of self-esteem.
+Also, if you happen to suffer from an anxiety disorder, you may also suffer from the fear of falling in love, aka philophobia, due to lowered levels of self-esteem.

-Anxious and insecure persons may think that they don’t deserve love and that no one will ever love them which creates a negative mindset and the basis for philophobia.
+Anxious and insecure persons may think that they don’t deserve love and that no one will ever love them which creates a negative mindset and the basis for this phobia.

-A fear of rejection, breaking up or divorced prevents them from showing their emotions and entering relationships—let alone tying the knot.
+Fear of rejection, heartbreak, breaking up, or divorce fills their minds with negative thoughts and it also prevents them from showing their emotions and entering new relationships—let alone tying the knot.

-Regarding psychological symptoms, some people have a fear of any kind of attachment and run for their lives from any insight of romance.
+As far as psychological symptoms go, some people fear any kind of attachment and run for their lives from any sight of romance.

 They soon become the victims of the main psychological symptom (called the feeling of entrapment) in this vicious cycle and the feeling of powerlessness and confusion regarding their emotions and love life.

 Once again, not every person will have all of these physical symptoms.
-It depends on their personality and the seriousness of the philophobia.
+It depends on their personality and the seriousness of this phobia.
 The most frequent ones are the following:

 7 Most Common Signs Of Philophobia

-If you’re now suspecting that you might be suffering from philophobia, here is the list of the symptoms most of the ‘philophobia people’ mentioned having that will confirm or discard your doubts.
+If you’re now suspecting that you might be suffering from philophobia, here is the list of the symptoms most of the philophobic people mentioned having that will confirm or discard your doubts.

 If you can relate to just one or two of these signs, you definitely shouldn’t panic.
 But if most of them describe you, things are pretty much clear.